Ostereo: History

-In 2010, Blackpool-born Howard Murphy founded Amurco, a music sync and licensing agency servicing brands and broadcasters such as Ferrari, IKEA, Netflix and MTV.
+In 2010, Blackpool-born Howard Murphy founded Amurco, a music sync and licensing agency servicing brands and broadcasters such as Ferrari, IKEA, Netflix, and MTV.
 Murphy launched Ostereo in Manchester in 2016.
-Its business model is to combine the aspects of the traditional music industry, with technology and data to promote artists and build their careers in the modern day media industry.
-To this end, the company places emphasis on social media such as Facebook, Instagram and Twitter, user-generated-content platforms like YouTube, TikTok and music streaming services like Spotify, Apple Music and Deezer.
+Its business model combines aspects of the traditional music industry with technology and data to promote artists and build their careers in the modern media industry.
+To this end, the company places emphasis on social media such as Facebook, Instagram and Twitter, user-generated-content platforms like YouTube and TikTok, and music streaming services like Spotify, Apple Music, and Deezer.

 Ostereo was first located at The Landing at MediaCityUK, a hub for high-growth technology.
 As of 2023, Ostereo is headquartered in both Manchester and London, with team members located in both cities.

 Model of Operation

-Ostereo is known for working with artists, writers and producers for whom it acts as a label, management agency and publisher.
-The company and its artists earn their income from music streaming, performance royalties, YouTube ad revenue, live performances, merchandise and other performative activities.
+Ostereo is known for working with artists, writers, and producers for whom it acts as a label, management agency, and publisher.
+The company and its artists earn their income from music streaming, performance royalties, YouTube ad revenue, live performances, merchandise, and other performative activities.
 In its first year of operation, Ostereo placed its artists across different digital service providers that received 400 million music streams and over 1 billion YouTube views.